-2017

-V iviscal

-\$ 10.3
+Inventory and other working capital \$ 10.3

-119.6
+Trade names and other intangibles 119.6

-36.9
+Goodwill 36.9

-(6.5)
+Current liabilities (6.5)

-\$ 160.3
+Cash purchase price (net of cash acquired) \$ 160.3

+The trade names and other intangible assets were valued using the discounted cash flow model.
 The life of the amortizable intangible assets recognized from the Viviscal Acquisition ranges from 15 - 20 years.
 The goodwill is a result of expected synergies from combined operations of the acquisition and the Company.
 Pro forma results are not presented because the impact of the acquisition is not material to the Company's consolidated financial results.
+The goodwill and other intangible assets associated with the Viviscal Acquisition are deductible for U.S. tax purposes.